-To protect our school community, students with known contagious diseases are excluded from attending school until they provide a doctor's release.
+To protect our school community, students with known or suspected contagious diseases are excluded from attending school until they provide a doctor's release.
 When a student comes to the nurse's office during school hours with an illness, his/her temperature will be taken and other symptoms assessed.
-If the temperature is above 100 degrees or the student is vomiting, has diarrhea, an undiagnosed rash, discoloration or drainage of the eyes, suspected communicable disease, or head lice, the parent/guardian must pick up the student.
-A student must be fever-free for 24 hours, without the use of medication, before returning to school.
+If the temperature is above 100 degrees or the student is vomiting, has diarrhea, an undiagnosed rash, discoloration or drainage of the eyes, or a suspected communicable disease, the parent/guardian must pick up the student.

+A student must be fever-free for 24 hours, without the use of fever-reducing medication, before returning to school.